 - Work individually or collaborate with a small group of peers.

 - You will also need to nominate a Faculty Mentor as an advisor for your research project.

-How To Apply: Complete the application form below and send it to firstname.lastname@example.org.
+How To Apply: Complete the application form above and upload here.
 Late applications will not be accepted.

 Eligibility: For First Year To Final Year Undergraduate Students Only

 Students who are awarded in the 2023/23 Sem 1 Iteration are not eligible

 Suggested Project Duration: Between 6 weeks to 6 months.